Battle of the Pusan Perimeter: North Korean logistics

 The North Koreans relied on a logistical system which was very lean and substantially smaller than the UN system.
 This logistics network was therefore capable of moving far fewer supplies, and this caused considerable difficulty for front-line troops.
 Based on the efficient Soviet Army model, this ground-based network relied primarily on railroads to transport supplies to the front while troops transported those items to the individual units on foot, trucks, or carts.
 This second effort, though more versatile, was also a substantial disadvantage because it was less efficient and often too slow to follow the moving front-line units.

 North Korea's lack of large airstrips and aircraft meant it conducted only minimal air resupply, mostly critical items being imported from China.
 Other than this, however, aircraft played almost no role in North Korean logistics.
 The North Koreans were also unable to effectively use sea transport.
 Ports in Wonsan and Hungnam could be used for the transport of some troops and supplies, but they remained far too underdeveloped to support any large-scale logistical movements, and the port of Inchon in the south was difficult to navigate with large numbers of ships.

 In mid-July, the UN Far East Air Force Bomber Command began a steady and increasing campaign against strategic North Korean logistics targets.
 The first of these targets was Wonsan on the east coast.
 Wonsan was important as a communications center that linked Vladivostok, Siberia, with North Korea by rail and sea.
 From it, rail lines ran to all the KPA build-up centers.
-The great bulk of Russian supplies for North Korea in the early part of the war came in at Wonsan, and from the beginning it was considered a major military target.
+The great bulk of Russian supplies for North Korea in the early part of the war came in at Wonsan in southeastern North Korea, and from the beginning it was considered a major military target.
 By July 27, the FEAF Bomber Command had a comprehensive rail interdiction plan ready.
 This plan sought to cut the flow of KPA troops and materiel from North Korea to the combat area.
 Two cut points, the Pyongyang railroad bridge and marshaling yards and the Hamhung bridge and Hamhung and Wonsan marshaling yards, would almost completely sever North Korea's rail logistics network.
-Destruction of the rail bridges over the Han River near Seoul would cut rail communication to the Pusan Perimeter area.
+Destruction of the rail bridges over the Han River near Seoul would cut rail communication to the Busan Perimeter area.
 On August 4, FEAF began B-29 interdiction attacks against all key bridges north of the 37th Parallel in Korea and, on August 15, light bombers and fighter-bombers joined in the interdiction campaign.